-Among the objective of the division is to prepare a definitive balance sheet for the Bank and to complete the preparation of the financial results for the third and fourth quarters of 2008.
+Among the current objective of the division is to complete the preparation of the financial results for the third and fourth quarters of 2008.
 It also needs to complete the reconciliation of the accounts of the old bank.
 In addition it needs to ensure that all procedures are in order, e.g. that payments are recorded in the accounts etc., and generally supervise the Bank's finances.